vidishsirdesai/projects/README.md

 ![alt text](artifacts/count_of_categorical_columns_with_loan_status_in_hue.png)

+Comments,
+- The highest number of repayment term chosen is 36 months.
+- The grade of majority of individuals who have repaid the loan is "B".
+- Individuals with an employment rate of 10+ years have taken a loan.
+- The highest number of individuals who have taken a loan have mortgaged their home.
+- Most of the loan taken (almost 80%) has been fully paid.
+- The most popular reason for taking loan is debt consolidation.
+- The highest number of loan application type is individual.

+### Box plots
 The box plots of all the numerical columns is as follows,

 ![alt text](artifacts/box_plots_of_numerical_columns.png)

+### Heatmaps
 The heatmap of all the numerical columns is as follows,

 ![alt text](artifacts/heatmap_of_numerical_columns.png)

+Comments,
+- `loan_amnt` and `installment` have very high correlation, one of the columns can be dropped.

 The hearmap of all the columns post feature engineering is as follows,